prof3ssorSt3v3/practice-ex-f2020/readme.md

 1. Take the first datatype exercise and add code inside the function property to `return` the value of one of the other properties.
 Below the object, call the function property and assign the returned value to a new variable.
 Then console.log the returned value.
 2. Create three functions that console log a message.
 Make one a function declaration, one a function expression, and the third a function expression with an arrow function.
 3. Create a function that accepts a string parameter and a number parameter and then outputs the string the number of times specified by the number parameter.
+4. Create a function that calculates tax and tip on a number that is passed to the function.
+The function accepts three numbers.
+The first parameter is a subtotal number.
+The second is a tax percentage to use.
+The third is a percentage to use to calculate the tip.
+The function will calculate the amount of the tax based on the first two parameters, then add the subtotal to the tax amount.
+Next multiply the total of the tax and subtotal by the tip percentage and add that total with the previous.
+The tip is being calculated on the after tax amount.
+Output these three values - subtotal, total with tax, and total with tax and tip.

 ## Arrays